taoo0316/taoo0316.github.io/_pages/plans.md

 - *I would love to get a cat and name him/her/they "kingfisher".
 If you know, you know.*

-- *It would be lovely to spend a prolonged period of time in Hong Kong, a city that always fascinated me.*
+- *It would be lovely to spend a prolonged period of time in Hong Kong, Tokyo, etc., cities that always fascinated me.*